nicojs/typed-inject/README.md

 };

 class HttpClient {
-    constructor(private log: Logger) { }
+  constructor(private log: Logger) {}
   public static inject = tokens('logger');
 }

 class MyService {
-    constructor(private http: HttpClient, private log: Logger) { }
+  constructor(private http: HttpClient, private log: Logger) {}
   public static inject = tokens('httpClient', 'logger');
 }

-const appInjector = rootInjector .provideValue('logger', logger)
+const appInjector = rootInjector.provideValue('logger', logger).provideClass('httpClient', HttpClient);
-  .provideClass('httpClient', HttpClient);

 const myService = appInjector.injectClass(MyService);
 // Dependencies for MyService validated and injected
 ```

 In this example:

-* The `logger` is injected into a new instance of `HttpClient` by value.
+- The `logger` is injected into a new instance of `HttpClient` by value.
-* The instance of `HttpClient` and the `logger` are injected into a new instance of `MyService`.
+- The instance of `HttpClient` and the `logger` are injected into a new instance of `MyService`.

 Dependencies are resolved using the static `inject` property on their classes.
 They must match the names given to the dependencies when configuring the injector with `provideXXX` methods.

 Expect compiler errors when you mess up the order of tokens or forget it completely.